A tensor-based exponential integrator for diffusion--reaction equations in common curvilinear coordinates: Space discretization by finite differences

-Notice that in this way we obtained the so-called half-point discretization also used, e.g., in References~\cite{ATGBM02,BW15}.
-To summarize, the discretization and the elements of the matrix $A=A_{\rho,2}$ in \eqref{eq:tridiag} are given by
+That is, the coefficient of the virtual value $w_0$ is zero, without requiring any condition at $\rho=0$.
+Notice that this approach is also known as half-point discretization (see, e.g., \cite{ATGBM02,BW15}).
+Concerning the discretization at $\rho_n=\rho_*$, where we assume that both the differential equation and the homogeneous Neumann boundary condition are valid (see~\cite[Sec.~I.5.3]{HV03}), we have } To summarize, the discretization and the elements of the matrix $A=A_{\rho,2}$ in \eqref{eq:tridiag} are given by

-Proceeding in the same way for $A=A_{\rho,3}$, that is the discretization of the operator in formula~\eqref{eq:A} with Neumann boundary conditions at $\rho=\rho_*$ (which will be used in the numerical experiment in Section~\ref{sec:ball}), we obtain $h_\rho=\rho_*/n$ and, as first discretization point, $\rho_1=h_\rho$.
-Therefore, the resulting discretization is
+{We proceed in a similar way for the matrices $A_{\rho,3}$ and $A_\phi$, that is, we introduce virtual points and require the coefficients of the virtual values to be zero.
+We start with $A=A_{\rho,3}$ (see the second row in Table~\ref{tab:operators1d} with $d=3$), which will be used in the numerical experiment in Section~\ref{sec:ball}.
+After simple calculations, we obtain $h_\rho=\rho_*/n$ and $\rho_1=h_\rho$.} Therefore, the resulting discretization is

-Concerning $A=A_\phi$, that is the discretization for the coordinate $\phi$ of the operator in formula~\eqref{eq:A} (which will be used in the numerical experiments in Sections~\ref{sec:sphere} and \ref{sec:ball}), we proceed similarly as done for $A_{\rho,d}$.
-In particular, we avoid the singularities of the operator at $\phi=0$ and $\phi=\pi$ by introducing the symmetric computational grid $\phi_k=\phi_1+(k-1)h_\phi$, $k=1,\ldots,n$, with $\phi_1>0$ and $h_\phi=(\pi-2\phi_1)/(n-1)$, and apply second-order centered finite differences.
-We choose the first point $\phi_1$ as follows.
-We assume $\phi_1 = \sigma h_\phi$ and require the coefficient in front of the virtual node to be zero.
-Then, the real number $\sigma$ and the space grid size $h_\phi$ are obtained by solving the nonlinear system
+Concerning $A=A_\phi$ {(see the third row in Table~\ref{tab:operators1d}),} which will be used in the numerical experiments in Sections~\ref{sec:sphere} and \ref{sec:ball}, we avoid the singularities of the operator at $\phi=0$ and $\phi=\pi$ by introducing the symmetric computational grid $\phi_k=\phi_1+(k-1)h_\phi$, $k=1,\ldots,n$, with $\phi_1>0$ and $h_\phi=(\pi-2\phi_1)/(n-1)$, and apply centered finite differences.
+We assume $\phi_1 = \sigma h_\phi$ {and require the coefficient of the virtual value to be zero.} Then, the real number $\sigma$ and the space grid size $h_\phi$ are obtained by solving the nonlinear system

 The existence of a unique solution $(\sigma,h_\phi)$ is proved in Appendix~\ref{sec:Aphi}.
 To summarize, the discretization points and the elements~\eqref{eq:tridiag} of the tridiagonal matrix $A=A_\phi$ are given by